HoTT/HoTT-Agda/README.md

 The numbering is the homotopy-theoretic numbering, parametrized by the type `TLevel` or `ℕ₋₂` where

-    data TLevel : Set where
+    data TLevel : Type₀ where
       ⟨-2⟩ : TLevel
       S : TLevel → TLevel